tosdr/tosback-versions/adobe/Privacy Policy.md

 *   [Mobile app usage information FAQ](https://www.adobe.com/privacy/mobile_app_usage_faq.html);
 *   [Experience Cloud usage information FAQ](https://www.adobe.com/privacy/experience-cloud-usage-info-faq.html);
 *   Your [privacy choices](https://www.adobe.com/privacy/opt-out.html) regarding how we use this information;
+*   Adobe products and services licensed by [educational institutions](https://www.adobe.com/privacy/student-policy.html);
 *   How Adobe uses [cookies and similar technologies](https://www.adobe.com/privacy/cookies.html); and
-*   How Adobe [uses automated systems to analyze your content](https://helpx.adobe.com/manage-account/amr/machine-learning-faq.html) using techniques such as machine learning in order to improve our apps and websites, and how to [opt out](http://www.adobe.com/go/machine_learning_opt_out) of this.
+*   How Adobe [analyzes your content](https://helpx.adobe.com/manage-account/amr/machine-learning-faq.html) using techniques such as machine learning in order to improve our apps and websites, and how to [opt out](http://www.adobe.com/go/machine_learning_opt_out) of this.

 **Adobe app activation and automatic updates**